-From its inception, INTERLINK’s philosophy and style were shaped by the US Peace Corps experience of INTERLINK’s founders Robert L. Steiner (now Chairman), John Bing, and first Center Director, Ahad Shahbaz (now President).
-Steiner served as Peace Corps’ first country Director in Afghanistan, and later Regional Director for North Africa, Near East, and South Asia; Bing had been an early Peace Corps volunteer and subsequently conducted Peace Corps training programs for Afghanistan; Shahbaz coordinated Peace Corps training in Afghanistan as well as at The State University of New York/College at Buffalo.
-The Peace Corps mystique continues to define and instruct organizational purpose and practice.
+From its inception, INTERLINK’s philosophy and style were shaped by the US Peace Corps experience of INTERLINK’s founders Robert L. Steiner, John Bing, and first Institute Director, Ahad Shahbaz (now President and CEO).
+Steiner served as Peace Corps’ first country Director in Afghanistan, and later Regional Director for North Africa, Near East, and South Asia (NANESA); Bing had been an early Peace Corps volunteer and subsequently conducted Peace Corps training programs for Afghanistan; Shahbaz coordinated Peace Corps training initially in Afghanistan and subsequently for the Teacher Corps/Peace Corps program at the State University of New York/College at Buffalo.
+The Peace Corps mystique of learning from and with others continues to define and instruct organizational purpose and practice.

-INTERLINK’s first Language and Training Center was opened in 1980 at Guilford College in Greensboro, North Carolina.
-A growing reputation for quality instruction and academic preparation, student-centered curriculum, rich faculty/student ratio (average 1:8), well-trained and dedicated instructional staff, serious students, and a safe, supportive environment led to a steady but remarkable growth in enrollment.
-Additional INTERLINK centers were opened at Indiana State University in Terre Haute (1987), Colorado School of Mines (1990), Valparaiso University (1992), The University of North Carolina at Greensboro (1997), and St. Ambrose University (2017).
-This institutional diversity gives student applicants a wide selection from which to choose.
-In the kingdom of Saudi Arabia, it opened its first center for men at Al Yamamah University in 2004 and for women in 2006.
-In 2011, it took charge of most of the language training programs for the Technical and Vocational Training Corporation (TVTC), with 21 centers spread across the Kingdom.
+INTERLINK’s first institute was opened in 1980 at Guilford College in Greensboro, North Carolina.
+A growing reputation for quality instruction and a student-centered curriculum led to a steady but remarkable growth in enrollment.
+Additional INTERLINK institutes were opened at Indiana State University (1987), Colorado School of Mines (1990), Valparaiso University (1992), and The University of North Carolina at Greensboro (1997).
+Continued growth occurred with the establishment of institutes at St. Ambrose University, Montana State University, and Seattle Pacific University (2017).
+In 2004 INTERLINK opened its first institute at Al Yamamah University in the kingdom of Saudi Arabia.
+In 2011, INTERLINK took charge of 21 of the language training programs of the government-run Technical and Vocational Training Corporation (TVTC), providing curricula, faculty, and oversight of the training programs.